 The design of your site.
 The cost of the design and development of your website will vary on your requirements.
 There are some website building tools available online which are easy to use.
 With these tools, you can make a simple website in a short period of time.
 However, for bigger and more complex projects, there is the option of engaging an expert.
 From a very basic project, such as a website with informative content and some pictures, to a portal with many features such as search and online payment, there are options in all price ranges.

 5. I've got enough work at the moment

-Small business websites aren’t only about just winning new customers.
+Websites aren’t only about just winning new business.
 In fact, they also help you build and maintain good client relationships - a key for long-term business success.
 One of the most convenient and beneficial advantages of having a website is that it’s available even when your business is closed or no one is available to answer your phone.
-No more turning customers away when its time to close for the day or on a public holiday.
+No more turning customers away when it’s time to close for the day or on a public holiday.
 Instead, you can now direct them to look at your website for certain information.
 Potential customers can come to your website 24/7 to find out information such as business hours, maps and directions, contact names and numbers.
 They can also shop when it is most convenient for them.
 If you are selling online, customers can be placing orders even while you're asleep!
 Your website will work for you beyond your business hours.

 In this day and age, having a website can be an important advantage.
 It offers convenience, lends credibility, and it is one of the most affordable forms of advertising -- all while working for you 24 hours a day, seven days a week.